malfattti/garden/The Sexual Psychology of Decadence.md

 			- Sexual 'deviance' was presented as pathology, but as one to be treated with empathy
 			- Sexual inversion: sympathetic theory, "mistake of nature"
 			- German sexologists advocated for homosexual rights and transgender issues (first sex reassignment surgery, 1930), target for the nazism
 	- Psychoanalisis: sexual expression as a form of psychology, uncoscous.
-Freud still
+Freud still distinguished between pathological and normal behaviours, but since the former were so frequent, it lead to a de-stigmatization
+	-